xrdocs/virtual-routing/_tutorials/2022-12-08-getting-started-with-xrd-on-aws.md

 ![confirm-delete-stack]({{site.baseurl}}/images/confirm-delete-stack.png)

 There you have it!
 In this tutorial, we learned how to deploy an XRd topology on EKS.
-To build an XRd topology specific to your own use case, you can use the *atomic* and *composite* building blocks, to create a new *application* cloudformation template.
+You can continue to play around with XRd on AWS by using *atomic* and *composite* building blocks to create a new *application* cloudformation template, and you can create new helm charts based on the existing charts in the xrd-eks helm repo.
 {: .notice--success}